Lanczos algorithm for lattice QCD matrix elements: Introduction

 In this work, we present a new approach to matrix element analyses using a simple extension of this Lanczos formalism.
-The new method allows direct, explicit computation of matrix elements between any eigenstates resolved by the Lanczos algorithm, with only a few {analysis} hyperparameters associated with eigenstate identification and none specific to the operator or three-point function.
-As derived below, after constructing initial and final-state Ritz coefficients $P$ and $P'$ from the corresponding two-point functions $C(t)$ and $C'(t)$, extracting matrix elements from an arbitrary three-point function amounts to matrix multiplication, taking the form
+The essence of the idea is to evaluate operator matrix elements between the Ritz vectors, the eigenstate approximations found by the Lanczos procedure of Ref.~\cite{Wagman:2024rid}.
+As derived below, after constructing initial and final-state Ritz coefficients $P$ and $P'$ from the corresponding two-point functions $C(t)$ and $C'(t)$, extracting matrix elements from an arbitrary three-point function amounts to matrix multiplication, taking the form\footnote{Note that ground-state overlap factors appearing in the spectral representation of the three-point function are canceled by the Ritz coefficients and do not need to be explicitly included in this formula; see \cref{eq:lanczos:mx-elts} for more details.}

 where $\tau$ is the source-operator separation and $\sigma$ is the operator-sink separation.
 As explored below, this provides several important advantages over the previous state of the art, namely simplicity, direct and explicit computation of excited-state and transition matrix elements, and avoidance of inductive biases unavoidably introduced by implicit methods involving statistical modeling and fits of correlation functions.
+The method involves only a few {analysis} hyperparameters associated with eigenstate identification and none specific to the operator or three-point function.
 Furthermore, we find that the new method is dramatically less susceptible to yielding deceptive results when applied to three-point correlators with large ESC.
-The data required is the same as for presently standard analyses, with the important caveat that the three-point correlator must be evaluated for a connected region of Euclidean sink and operators times from zero up to some cut.
+The data required is the same as for presently standard analyses, with the caveat that sparsely evaluated three-point functions limit the number of Lanczos iterations that can be evaluated.

 The remainder of this paper proceeds as follows. \Cref{sec:review} defines the analysis task, and reviews both the transfer matrix formalism necessary to understand the Lanczos approach as well as previously available methods used for comparison. \Cref{sec:lanczos} derives the method. \Cref{sec:noiseless} applies the method to a noiseless mock-data example and compares with previous approaches, demonstrating its improved convergence properties. \Cref{sec:lattice} discusses how the method must be adapted in the presence of statistical noise and presents a calculation of bare matrix elements of the strange scalar current for the low-lying states in the nucleon spectrum using lattice data. \Cref{sec:attack} subjects both the summation method and Lanczos to adversarial attacks; the results of these experiments suggest that Lanczos estimates are qualitatively more robust against excited-state contamination.
 Finally, \cref{sec:conclusions} concludes and discusses opportunities for future work.